octimot/StoryToolkitAI/README.md

 The tool also supports direct translation to English by clicking the "Translate Timeline to English" button.
 However, it will not generate any original language transcription together with the translation.

 ---
+## Other Features

+### Copy Timeline Markers to Same Clip
+This copies the current markers to its corresponding clip in the media bin.
+Due to Resolve API limitations, it's important that the corresponding clip is in the bin that is currently opened in the Media Panel.
+The clip's existing markers will be deleted before the new ones are copied!

+### Copy Clip Markers to Same Timeline
+Same as the function above, but in this case, the markers of the clip are copied to the timeline.

+### Render Markers to Stills
+This will render to TIFF and JPEG the first frame of the markers of a certain color.
+Works only on markers from the opened timeline.

+### Render Markers to Clips
+This will render to H.264 the entire duration of the markers of a certain color.
+Same as above, it only works for markers from the opened timeline.

+---

 # Known issues
+### If the tool doesn't connect with Resolve:
+Make sure that, in Davinci Resolve Preferences -> General, "External Scripting using" is set to Local

+### Windows issues
 There seems to be a problem with the Resolve libraries on some Windows 10 machines, but we're trying to find a fix.
 If you're running the tool on a Windows 10 machine with Resolve 18 and it works, please get in touch.

+### Please report any other issues
+As mentioned, the tool is in a super raw state of development.
+We use it everyday in our editing workflow, but some issues might escape us.
+To make sure that it works for the community, please report anything weird that you notice.

 To report any issues, please use the Issues tab here on Github: https://github.com/octimot/StoryToolkitAI/issues